jonaprieto/specs/src/architecture/layers/logical-dags/resource-logic-dag.md

 }
 ```

-Transactions are valid if and only if:
+A transaction is _valid_ if and only if:
-- all consumed resources were previously created by a transaction in the history, which was itself (recursively) valid, and whose `finalityPredicate` was satisfied
+- all consumed resources were previously created by a transaction in the history, which was itself (recursively) valid and final
 - the consumption predicates of all the resources consumed by the transaction are satisfied
 - the creation predicates of all the resources created by the transaction are satisfied

+A transaction is _final_ if and only if:
+- the latest owners of all consumed resources have signed over it
+- its `finalityPredicate` is satisfied

+A transaction is _non-conflicting_ if and only if:
+- all consumed resources have not been consumed by another antecedent transaction

+> TODO: How does this interact with the observation graph?

 > Additional context on finality predicates: a separate predicate is used here to provide a notion of atomicity at the level of individual transactions.
 Finality predicates may, for example, wait for confirmation by a consensus quorum, or select between transactions which consume the same resources according to some selection criterion.
 Two consumptions of the same resource are considered to possibly conflict only if both of their finality predicates are satisfied.